 Barrett did not have to be a detective to deduce that she had purposely chosen the room farthest from Dante.
-He had recognized her expressions of unease every time she was near the man.
 “That leaves me with the other middle room,” he remarked calmly.

 “Boy, girl, boy, girl,” Dante chuckled.
 “Maybe I should have picked that one.
-You're going to be sandwiched between two women!”
-He tucked the newspaper beneath an arm and then grabbed the handles of both his suitcases with a self-satisfied grin, oblivious to Kristen's scowl at his remark.
-“I'm going to unpack!”
-He hefted them up together and then waddled toward his quarters.
+You’re going to be sandwiched between two women!”
+He tucked the newspaper beneath an arm and then grabbed the handle of his suitcase with a self-satisfied grin, oblivious to Kristen’s scowl at his remark.
+“I’m going to unpack!”
+He hefted it up and then headed toward his quarters.

 Kristen walked down into the pit to retrieve her travel bags; Barrett picked up his satchel and the black bag that Tom had brought over for him.
 The two of them wandered over to their rooms, passing Jenni on the way back to get her own.

 Inside his room, Barrett tossed the satchel up against a pillow and then set the overnight bag on the foot of the bed.
 He unbuckled its clasp, pulled out the toiletry kit and opened it.
 Inside were a couple of cheap bladed razors, a bottle of after-shave lotion, a can of shaving cream, a comb, a bar of unscented soap, deodorant, mint toothpaste and a toothbrush.
 It was just the basics, but he frowned when he realized there was no shampoo or conditioner in the bag.
+He might have to visit the Shoppette that Marcy had mentioned to get some.
 He gathered up everything, put them on the dresser in front of the mirror, and then turned back to the overnight bag.